-The global mining industry experienced an 1% rise in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s Jobs Analytics.
-This compares to an 1% increase in the previous quarter and an 104% increase versus Q3 2021.
+The global mining industry experienced a 1% rise in new job postings related to cybersecurity in Q3 2022 compared with the previous quarter, according to GlobalData’s whitepaper on Cybersecurity in Mining – Hiring Activity in Q3 2022.
+This compares to an 104% increase versus Q3 2021.

 Notably, Software and Web Developers, Programmers, and Testers jobs accounted for an 11% share of the global mining industry’s cybersecurity-related total new job postings in Q3 2022, down 9% over the prior quarter.